Doru Nicolae: Panathinaikos

 In 1980, the communist regime permitted Nicolae to transfer to Panathinaikos in Greece, a club that had expressed interest in him after observing his performance in European competitions.
 He spent two seasons with The Greens, scoring nine goals in 57 Alpha Ethniki appearances.
 During this time, he earned a runner-up position in the 1981–82 edition and won the 1981–82 Greek Cup, where coach Ștefan Kovács played him for the entire match in the 1–0 victory over AEL in the final.
 He also played in a 4–2 home victory over Juventus in the first round of the 1980–81 UEFA Cup, but they did not manage to qualify further as the first leg was lost with 4–0.

 Late career

 After the spell in Greece, Nicolae returned to Romania at Gloria Bistrița in Divizia B. After half a year, he moved back to Divizia A football at Bihor Oradea, but a year later, Nicolae rejoined Gloria, where he unsuccessfully pursued promotion to the first league for several seasons.
-In 1987 Nicolae had a short spell at Universitatea Craiova where on 10 May he made his last Divizia A appearance in a 1–0 home win over Universitatea Cluj, totaling 156 matches with 26 goals scored in the competition.
+In 1987 Nicolae had a short spell at Universitatea Craiova where on 10 May he made his last Divizia A appearance in a 1–0 home win over Universitatea Cluj, totaling 156 matches with 26 goals in the competition.
 He ended his career in 1988 after another spell at Gloria in the second league.